blue-action/blctn-input/README.md

     2. Set SST to -1.8 degC if SIC>0.9
     3. If SST>5 degC, set SIC to 0
     4. If SIC<0.9, we calculate SSTmax, where SSTmax=9.328*(0.729-SIC^3)-1.8.
 If SST>SSTmax, reduce SIC so that SST=SSTmax.

+## experiment 3
+Same as experiment 1, but with PDO removed from SST.
+Redo the SST and SIC adjustments.

+Perform SST and SIC adjustments as per instructions:

+    1. Set minimum SST to -1.8 degC
+    2. Set SST to -1.8 degC if SIC>0.9
+    3. If SST>5 degC, set SIC to 0
+    4. If SIC<0.9, we calculate SSTmax, where SSTmax=9.328*(0.729-SIC^3)-1.8.
+If SST>SSTmax, reduce SIC so that SST=SSTmax.

+## experiment 4
+Same as experiment 1, but with AMO removed from SST.
+Redo the SST and SIC adjustments.

+Perform SST and SIC adjustments as per instructions:

+    1. Set minimum SST to -1.8 degC
+    2. Set SST to -1.8 degC if SIC>0.9
+    3. If SST>5 degC, set SIC to 0
+    4. If SIC<0.9, we calculate SSTmax, where SSTmax=9.328*(0.729-SIC^3)-1.8.
+If SST>SSTmax, reduce SIC so that SST=SSTmax.